bchaoss/Note-Learning-and-Newsletter/Relearning-AB-Testing-1-Experimentation-at-B2B.md

 **Both scenarios inevitably lead to small sample size experiments, which further presents two challenges following: *group imbalance and underpowered experiments.***

+Before addressing those, there are a few things to keep in mind when dealing metrics at organization-level:

+* Product interactions still happen at the user level, so we need to **normalize user-level metrics into org-level metrics** by dividing the org total by the user count.

+  And the choice of denominator matters (like total accounts, total registered accounts, or DAU); this will change how we interpret the results.
+* Since we are dealing with ratio metrics where the numerator and denominator are often correlated, the **Delta Method** should be used to calculate **sample variance and standard error**.
+* One downside of ratio metrics is that they can hide business details. **Reporting the numerator and denominator separately** helps us better understand the experiment's impact.

 ### Imbalanced randomization

 In small-sample B2B experiments, simple random assignment is highly prone to imbalance.
 For example, there  is a high chance of assigning the only two super-large ‘whale’ accounts to the same group, creating a massive data skew.